samirprakash/go-bank/README.md

 - Execute `brew install golang-migrate`
 - Execute `migrate -version` to verify that the tool has been installed
-- Execute `migrate create -ext sql -dir db/migration -seq init_schema` to generate migration dumps
+- Execute `migrate create -ext sql -dir db/migration -seq init_schema` to generate migration files
 - `*.up.sql` is used to migrate up to a new version using `migrate up`
 - `*.down.sql` is used to migrate down to an older version using `migrate down`
+- Execute `make migrateup` to migrate data upwards to a new version
+- Execute `make migratedown` to revert migration to a previous version
+- Manage migrations in future with `migrtion up/down` commands